Hailey Baldwin Talks Religion, Social Media, Depression, And Modelling

 She also revealed that she is used to the negative attention with being in the fashion industry.
 She says she does not book a lot of runway shows since she’s not tall enough.
 She also relies on a Bible verse her mother taught her about having the strength to get through anything in her life.

 “People don’t always give me a chance.
 It’s weird, when you’re younger, to be told by adults that they don’t like you.
-I used to wonder why these grown-ups were hating on a 17-year-old.
+I used to wonder why these grown-ups were hating on a 17-year-old.”

 Hailey last got candid about faith and God in an interview with Teen Vogue.
 Last year, she revealed why she would rather share Bible verses than bikini selfies on Instagram.
 She wants to use Instagram for the sake of her job, but as long as she could be herself.
 The reason why Hailey has stayed so grounded is because she hangs out with her family and her church friends.